digihunch/orthweb/README.md

 Follow the rest of this hands-on guide to understand how **Orthweb** works.
 Skip to the end of the guide for architecture.

 ## Prerequisite
-Whether on Linux, Mac or Windows, you need a command terminal to start deployment.
+Whether on Linux, Mac or Windows, you need a command terminal to start deployment, with:
-<details><summary>Expand for required tools</summary>
+<details><summary>Required tools</summary>
 <p>

 * Make sure **[awscli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)** is installed and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure) so you can connect to your AWS account with as your IAM user (using `Access Key ID` and `Secret Access Key` with administrator privilege).
 If you will need to SSH to the EC2 instance, you also need to install [session manager plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html);